Recommendations

 See the world in focus: five must-see photography collections

 Since the birth of the camera phone in 2000, taking pictures has gradually become a part of our daily lives as we compulsively capture ourselves and the minutiae of the world around us.
-But did you know that the technologies to take photographs first appeared in the early 1800s, with the invention of the daguerreotype, a magical process capturing images onto silver-plated copper.
+But did you know that the technologies that enabled us to take photographs first appeared in the early 1800s, with the invention of the daguerreotype, a magical process capturing images onto silver-plated copper.

 Looking to make savings too?
 Pack a National Art Pass to get great benefits at every venue.